ternava/Incremental-build/README.md

 - **Step 3:** If you type `git branch`, it will show you that you are in the `main` branch.
 To run experiments with a specific software project, you need to switch to a specific branch (see the __Project Structure__).
 For instance, to run experiments with _x264_ software system you first need to switch to its branch.
 To do that, in the terminal you type `git checkout inc-build-x264`.
 In the following is shown how to run experiments with _x264_, then the same process can be applied for the rest.
 - **Step 4:** By being in the `inc-build-x264` branch, build an image from the _Dockerfile_ by typing `sudo docker build -t="imagex264" .` (don't forget the dot at the end, but you are free to change the `imagex264` image name).
 - **Step 5:** Depending from the analysed project, step 4 will take between 2-4 hours to be finished.
 We thught to provide an example with few configurations that will run quicker, but using few data in the next steps of our experiment make impossible to compare with the original results.
+- **Step 6:** Now you should have the results.
+    - **Step 6.1:** In case that you want to see the clean and incremental build configurations of _x264_, you need to run a container from the first before the last image and to enter.
+First, type `docker images -a`.
+It will show all built docker images.
+Take the image ID from the first before the last one, which may look like ~~`60e74b672f3f`~~, and type `docker container run -it` ~~`60e74b672f3f`~~.
+Then, by typing `git branch -a` it will show all clean and incremental build configurations that are saved in separate branches, just as they are described in our approach in Figure 4 in the original paper.
+To exit from the container type `Ctrl+Z` and then `Ctrl+D` twice.
+    - **Step 6.2:** The clean and incremental build time and executable binary sizes for each configuration are avilable within the `/src/data/` folder in files `buildtime_dc2.csv` (clean build data) and `buildtime_di1.csv` (incremental build data) files.
+But, you can access these data by using our provided Jupyter notebooks.
+Hence, you can skip this step.
-- **Step 6:** Run a container from the build image by `docker run --name containerx264 -p 8888:8888 -it imagex264`.
+- **Step 7:** Run a container from the build image by `docker run --name containerx264 -p 8888:8888 -it imagex264`.
+(Note: if you have changed the `imagex264` name in **Step 4**, then you should change it here too.)
-- **Step 7:** To access the notebook, with all the data, open in the browser the given link after running the container. ~~For example, http://127.0.0.1:8888/?token=7e13ccabbc597bce788a9ce8114ec4b1ab5e3ad06de75082 (this one will not open on your side).~~
+- **Step 8:** To access the notebook, with all the data, open in the browser the given link in the terminal after running the container. ~~For example, http://127.0.0.1:8888/?token=7e13ccabbc597bce788a9ce8114ec4b1ab5e3ad06de75082 (this one will not open on your side).~~ It will open a new tab on your web browser.
-- **Step 8:** Now you should have the results of
+- **Step 9:** You will see only the *notebooks* directory structure similar to the one provided here in the **Branch Structure** and within each branch in this project.
+- **Step10:** This directory contains 5 notebooks.
+Click the first one and it will open a new tab.
+In the menubar search for the _Kernel -> Restart and run all_ and click it.
+It will refresh the notebook with your data from the run experiment.
+You need to do this for each notebook in order (the order is mandatory).